Solo Recitals

 Pedagogy

-Petric’s pedagogy is informed by the work of many artists including Alberto Manguel, Linda Hutcheon, Thomas de Quincey, and Nicolaus Harnoncourt.
-Petric has lectured/juried at UBC, WLU, Dalhousie, McGill, University of Toronto, led masterclasses for the Paris Conservatoire, Strasburg, Lille, Trossingen, Copenhagen, Jyvaskylla, Royal Academy London, and the Penderecki Akademy Krakow.
-Petric is professor of graduate studies and research supervisor for the accordion performance Masters and Doctoral program, Faculté de Musique, Université de Montréal.
+Petric’s pedagogy is informed by the work of many artists including Thomas de Quincey, Miles Davis, Hanna Arendt, Bari Weiss and Nicolaus Harnoncourt.
+He has lectured/juried at UBC, WLU, Dalhousie, McGill, University of Toronto, led masterclasses for the Paris Conservatoire, Strasburg, Lille, Trossingen, Copenhagen, Jyvaskylla, RAM London, and the Penderecki Academy Krakow among others.
+Joseph Petric is Visiting Professor and research supervisor at the Faculté de Musique, Université de Montréal.

 Publications